-Warsaw, Poland – A 65-year-old Israeli spat on Poland’s ambassador in Tel Aviv Marek Magierowski on Tuesday while he was sitting in his car.
+Warsaw, Poland – A 65-year-old man spat on the Polish ambassador in Tel Aviv, Israel, Marek Magierowski on Tuesday while he was sitting in his car.
 According to his lawyer, the man had just been turned away from the embassy after attempting to ask for information about the restitution of Jewish property.

-Although he apologized for his gesture, the accused said he didn’t know the man he spat on was the Polish ambassador, and claimed embassy guards had previously insulted him and called him a “little Jew”.
+Although he apologized for his gesture, the accused said he didn’t know the man he spat on was the Polish ambassador to Israel, and claimed embassy guards had previously insulted him and called him a “little Jew”.
 Police are currently investigating the incident.

 Polish authorities quickly condemned the attack, with Prime Minister Mateusz Morawiecki calling it a “racist attack” and “xenophobic act of aggression”.
 “The violence against diplomats or any other national will not be tolerated”, the Polish Premier added on Twitter.